 As a teenager, he was always the timid one, afraid to speak up, hesitant to express and preferred being unnoticed.
-He chose growing in the shadows rather than being under anyone’s scrutiny accountable for every word and action.
+He chose growing in the shadows rather.
 While people would say that, that kind of a childhood is dull and mundane, he most strongly opposed it.
-His theory was that, if you could learn a lot being out in the open interacting with the wide array of people you encounter, how much could you learn by lurking in the shade, observing them when they thought they weren’t being noticed?
+His theory was, if you could learn a lot being out in the open interacting with the wide array of people you encounter, how much could you learn by lurking in the shade, observing them when they thought they weren’t being noticed?

 He had managed to learn so much about people.
 He had learnt that if actions speak louder than words, then a person’s expressions, gestures, gait and other nuances that comprise him yell out volumes.
 He smiled to himself as he reminisced those days of solitude.
 He had left them long behind on finding her, a partner, a perfect companion.